 Swimming, sailing, and windsurfing are popular activities on the lagoon, and residents may also use manually powered watercraft like rowboats, canoes, paddleboats, and paddleboards.
 Residents can also enjoy fishing in the lagoon, a popular Bay Area pastime.
 Due to concerns over swimmer safety, power-driven watercraft like motorboats or pontoon boats are not permitted.

 Even without the use of these types of boats, residents still have a blast enjoying all that the lagoon has to offer.
-Sailboat races are common occurrences on the lagoon, which are fun to participate in and to watch from land.
-Locals with property that faces the Belvedere Lagoon adhere to a “good neighbor” policy, keeping noise levels down so that it doesn’t disturb other residents’ enjoyment of the lagoon; this exemplifies the community spirit that is so special about Belvedere.
+Sailboat races are common occurrences on the lagoon, which are fun to participate in and watch from land.
+Locals with a property that faces the Belvedere Lagoon adhere to a “good neighbor” policy, keeping noise levels down so that it doesn’t disturb other residents’ enjoyment of the lagoon; this exemplifies the community spirit that is so special about Belvedere.

 About 280 families reside on waterfront property around the Belvedere Lagoon, enjoying gorgeous water views and easy access to fun water activities.
 Many of the homes surrounding the lagoon were built in the 1950s, but a good number have been upgraded or rebuilt completely.